 - Lung diseases or damage, including emphysema, chronic bronchitis, severe pneumonia, pulmonary edema and asthma

-Below are steps you can take to to help restore pH balance:
+Below are steps you can take to to help aid the best pH balance:

 1. Reduce Intake of Acidic Foods

 If you currently eat a “Standard American Diet,” you’ll likely need to give certain things up in order to eat a diet that’s lower in acidic foods.
 Acidic foods to limit or eliminate from your diet include:

 - Processed meats such as deli meats, cold cuts, hot dogs, salami and cured meats, etc.

 - Processed cereal grains, such as corn, wheat, barley, sorghum, millet, rye, triticale and fonio

 - Conventional meats (beef, chicken and pork)